It was 1995 and Pieter Ernst was battling a serious problem.

 The changes had stuck.
 For good.

 The public health victory of Ernst's team is impressive, but this isn't just a feel-good story.
-There is a deeper lesson here that we can all apply to our own lives.
+There is a deeper lesson about behavior modification here that we can all apply to our own lives.

 Here's the deal.

 The Identity of the Group

 Most of our behaviors are driven by two things: our environment and our beliefs.